The exact renormalization group and dimensional regularization: Loop expansion

 This last expression is proportional to the $\gamma_{m}$ function defined by,

 it is important to note that the perturbative field theory beta function is given by the first term in the parenthesis above.
-The second term is a correction, which vanishes in the field theoretic limit $\mu\to0$, i.e. when the functional integration is done over all degrees of freedom.
+The second term is a correction, which vanishes in the limit $\mu\to0$, i.e. when the functional integration is done over all degrees of freedom.

-The solution to (\ref{eq:g21}) which reduces to the zero loop result when neglecting one-loop corrections, is\footnote{The $\sim$ over $\Gamma_{2}$ indicates that this is the rescaled 2-point proper function as defined in the previous subsection. },
+Using the results in appendix B, the solution to (\ref{eq:g21}) which reduces to the zero loop result when neglecting one-loop corrections, is\footnote{The $\sim$ over $\Gamma_{2}$ indicates that this is the rescaled 2-point proper function as defined in the previous subsection. },

-the integrals over $\mu$ in the second term of the r.h.s. of this expression are of the form,